 Pork Shoulder: Also called picnic roast, this cut of meat is the lower part of the pig's front leg.
 It is most commonly used for sliced pork, but with the sous vide it is easy to transform into pulled pork.
 Pork butt, also known as Boston butt, is the higher part of the leg and is interchangeable with this recipe.

-Dry Rub Ingredients: The combination of spices makes a really delicious rub!
+Dry Rub Ingredients: The combination of spices is similar to my Texas BBQ rub, but this version has ground mustard and coriander, which are especially good with pork.
 If you do not have coriander on hand then cumin makes a good substitution.

 Liquid Smoke - If you want the flavor of a smoker, simply add a little bit of liquid smoke to the bag before cooking.
 This is an optional ingredient for those who love a smoked flavor.